Extremely Large-Scale MIMO: Fundamentals, Challenges, Solutions, and Future Directions

-$\bullet$ \emph{Low Computational Precoding Scheme} With the sharp increase in the number of antennas, the XL-MIMO system, usually with thousands of antennas, suffers from beamforming/precoding schemes with extremely high complexity.
-So it is quite vital to design lightweight signal processing schemes to decrease the computational complexity for the XL-MIMO.
-In \cite{9779586}, the UPA-based XL-MIMO system with single BS and multiple UEs is investigated, where the channel is generated based on the Fourier plane wave representation method in \cite{9765526}.
+With the sharp increase in the number of antennas, the XL-MIMO suffers from beamforming/precoding schemes with extremely high complexity.
+So it is quite vital to design lightweight signal processing schemes to decrease the computational complexity.
+In \cite{9779586}, the UPA-based XL-MIMO system with single BS and multiple UEs is investigated based on the channel model in \cite{9765526}.
 More importantly, a low computational ZF precoding scheme is proposed, where the Neumann series expansion is applied to replace the matrix inversion.
 The proposed scheme provides important insights into the lightweight processing design for the XL-MIMO.

 As discussed above, the signal processing schemes for the XL-MIMO should capture the EM characteristics and have low computational complexity.